antirez/linenoise/README.markdown

 * Experimental multi-line editing mode.
 * History handling.
 * Completion.
-* Under 1,000 lines of BSD license source code.
+* About 1,100 lines of BSD license source code.

 ## Can a line editing library be 20k lines of code?